tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week1.md

 * Instructions - PB & J
 * Ruby History
 * Control Flow
+  * PB & J for the entire class.
+Use a while, maybe an if.
   * if/else
   * while loop
   * indentation
 * Variable Assignment
+  * PB & J for the entire class, everyone wants a different jelly.
   * strings
   * integers
   * other numbers